Opening remarks by Dr. Choman Hardi, Founding Director of CGDS:

 It is therefore with great pride and honor that we gather here today to launch the AUIS Minor in Gender Studies.
 For the first time in the Kurdistan region and in Iraq we are starting an interdisciplinary minor in gender studies.
-The courses we have developed for this purpose are offered by the English Department, the Department of Social Sciences, and the Science Department.
+The eight courses we have developed for this purpose are offered by the English Department, the Department of Social Sciences, and the Science Department.

 We regularly tell our students that you do not need to be a woman to be a feminist.
 Any man who believes in gender equality and who challenges the patriarchal system that gives him, as a man, more privileges, is a feminist.
-Fighting inequality and injustice is the responsibility of everyone (not just women), especially those who have more power because of their gender, class, ethnicity, or political position.
+Fighting inequality and injustice is the responsibility of everyone (not just women), especially those who have more power because of their gender, class, ethnicity, or political affiliation.
 This is why we launched our Mr. Feminist campaign to start the 16 Days of Activism Against Gender-Based Violence this year.
 The campaign drew support from faculty, staff, and students, and included the President, Mr. Bruce Walker Ferguson.
 We are so happy to include some of these men in tonight's activities.

 Finally, I want to say that, like any other achievement, the success of this project would not have been possible without the work and support of a team.
 I thus want to thank Ms Shiereen Saib, who worked with me to establish the center two years ago.
 Thanks to AUIS for being an open and liberal institution that has encouraged our work and supported us whenever we needed it.

 I want to thank our patron, Ms. Jan Warner, who believes in us and supports our work.
 Above all, I want to thank my colleagues at the gender center, the management team: Prof. Lynn Rose and Miss Goshan Qaradaghi who have developed courses, supervised students, and organised activities.